Notes

 Door locked.
 A key is stuck in the lock, but it’s in the inside keyhole.

 Inside: A small water closet.
 Lemon-yellow tile and dusty canary wood cabinetry.
 Beautiful oval mirror over sink.
-A large green book peeks over the edge of the elevated toilet tank, near the ceiling.
+A hefty green book peeks over the edge of the elevated toilet tank, near the ceiling.

 The room is clean, save for a frosting of dust.
-It must have been untouched for some time.
+Untouched for a while.

 - Green book: Dusty green calfskin.
 Cover reads Fungus Manual.
 Written in Ancient Nor, in the pompous style typical of scholars who insist on writing science texts in dead languages.
 It is indeed a manual of fungi, providing Lore: Mycology 4.
-It’s old, and well printed, and worth 8 pounds.
+It’s old, and well printed, and worth £8.

 - Beautiful mirror: Silvered, oval, with Verre églomisé border featuring wishbone pixies entwined in throws of sex and cannibalism.